azare242/ahora_API/README.md

-thanks for read this useless readme (you know all of it I think
+thanks for read this useless readme (you know all of it already)